Building leadership, connection, and community across Canada’s international education sector.

 - National representation inclusive of geography, language and sector experience will be given priority in selecting program participants

-- Matching will be conducted based on the responses within the Mentor and Mentee application
+- Matching will be conducted based on the responses within the mentor and mentee application

 We will be happy to answer your questions about the application process.